Flat-band-induced superconductivity in synthetic bilayer optical lattices: Results

 We now consider the cases of $U_{1} \gg U_{2}$ which can be obtained experimentally with help of OSG techniques.
-We would like to note that the same results have been obtained for the opposite case, i.e. $U_{2} \gg U_{1}$.This scenario allows us to directly compare our bi-layer model with quasi-flat bands with a standard bi-layer Fermi-Hubbard model with on-site spin-spin interactions.
+We would like to note that the same results have been obtained for the opposite case, i.e. $U_{2} \gg U_{1}$.
+This scenario qualitatively agrees with the standard bilayer Fermi-Hubbard model with only in-plane interactions typically considered as good approximations to describe various phenomena in condensed matter physics.
+Note, that in this paper we are not aiming at direct comparison with real solid state systems.
+In contrast, our focus here is on a non-standard choice of parameters ($\Omega \gg t$) as it gives us access to study the effect of a flat band structure even in relatively small Moir\'e supercells.
+Such regime of parameters is accessible in cold atomic systems.
 We choose this regime in order to obtain a maximum possible value of the gap for a given amplitude of $U$.
 As it has been shown on the Fig.~\ref{fig_maps}, the widest gap appears for highly unequal interaction values, i.e. \textbf{$U_{1} \gg U_{2}$}.
 We begin by investigating the dependence on the synthetic hopping amplitude, $\Omega_0$.
 In its absence the system consists of two uncoupled layers of square lattices.
 At finite $\Omega_0$, we can flatten the bands through the spatial modulation provided by $\alpha$, or realize the standard bi-layer model, i.e. $\alpha=0$.
 Panel (a) of Fig.~\ref{alpha_dep_tot} depicts both of these scenarios.
 In particular, we have plotted separately the gap for A-type and (B,C) sites in $\alpha$-modulated case, as well as the mean value of the gap averaged over all sites of the unit cell.
 The green line represents the size of the gap for a standard bilayer model, that is, with $\alpha=0$.
 Interestingly, with a small separation of the spectrum caused by inter-layer hopping, SC gaps drop.
 However, after a full separation of the bands into positive and negative branches, the system the size of the gap of the quasi-flat band system starts to grow, in contrast to the SC order parameter of the standard FH system.
 Panel (b) of Fig.~\ref{alpha_dep_tot} represent the dependence of the order parameter $\Delta_{1}$ on the modulation parameter $\alpha$.
 The plot depicts the situation where $\Omega_0/t=100$ and therefore $\Delta^{B,C}_{1}$ can be neglected due to their vanishing values.
 The amplitudes of $\Delta_{1}$ in panel (b) have been obtained for the fixed filling $n=1/4$.
 Summarizing, modulation of the inter-layer hopping leads to enhanced SC order parameter with respect to a non-modulated one at sufficiently high $\Omega_0$.
 This effect is a result of band flattening and therefore disappears once the modulation $\alpha$ crosses the critical value or the Fermi energy does not match the energy of quasi-flat bands.
+Qualitatively similar results also follow for larger finite $U_2/U_1$.